Active Consultations/Events

 Formal Public Consultation – Changes to the Netting Permit Conditions

-D&S IFCA is inviting you to respond to the formal public consultation on proposed amendments to existing commercial and recreational Netting Permit Conditions.
-The formal public consultation begins 1st December 2023 and will end on 19th January 2024.
-We are in the process of directly contacting everyone on our (email) mailing list using Mailchimp.
+D&S IFCA is inviting everyone to respond to the formal public consultation on proposed amendments to existing commercial and recreational Netting Permit Conditions.
+The formal public consultation has begun and will end on 24th April 2026.
+We have directly contacted everyone on our (email) mailing list using Mailchimp.
 We are also writing to permit holders that have not provided an email address.

 All stakeholders (for example fishermen with permits, recreational anglers, organisations, or anyone with an interest in the marine environment) can respond to each part of the formal public consultation even if they do not conduct commercial or recreational netting within the D&S IFCA’s District.